 Food for Thought: Alice Neel

-Food for thought is where I share a quote I’ve come across for your reflection and discussion aliceneel_biographyamong the other artists in the mindful artist community.
+Food for thought is where I share a quote I’ve come across for your reflection and discussion among the other artists in the mindful artist community.

 If you’ve been following me for a while you may have gathered that I’m a keen student of the creative process.
 I’m always interested in other artists’ experience of their art practice and how it can help us better understand and navigate our own.